lkesteloot/unsong/unsong.md

 “I NEED YOU.”

-“You’re…you’re Uriel.
+“You’re... you’re Uriel.
 You don’t need anything.”

 “I LIKE YOU.”